Kenyan Sand Boa (Eryx colubrinus)

 - 12″ feeding tongs

 A basic formula for calculating a terrestrial snake’s minimum space needs is snake length x half snake length x half snake length = length x width x height.
 According to this formula, the minimum acceptable enclosure size for an average Kenyan sand boa is 24”L x 12”W x 12”H / 60 x 30 x 30 cm.
-Slightly taller is recommended in the shopping list to provide more climbing space and a safer distance for UVB installation.
+Whenever possible, keepers should provide more than the minimum.